-Throughout Year 9 and 10 students will be working on projects developing their iterative design process across both Graphic Design and Resistant Materials where they learn new skills within design, and making, and in Year 11 they will be able to showcase these in a large piece of Non-Examined Assessment (NEA) which is to be presented on A3.
+Throughout Year 9 and 10 students will be working on a variety of projects developing their iterative design process across both Graphic Design and Resistant Materials where they learn new skills within design and making, and in Year 11 they will be able to showcase these in a large piece of Non-Examined Assessment (NEA) which is to be presented on A3.
 This NEA must include a multi material practical outcome of a product which solves a problem.
+Examples of this are

-We like to encourage students to use a variety of tools, machinery and techniques within the workshop/computer suites with industry standard machinery and using computer software such as Photoshop/Solidworks and OnShape as well as ensuring they use the three main material areas of woods, plastics and paper/boards.
+We like to encourage students to use a variety of tools, machinery and techniques within the workshop/computer suites with industry standard machinery and using Photoshop/Illustrator and OnShape & Fusion as well as ensuring they use the three main material areas of woods, plastics and paper/boards.
 They will also undertake an exam at the end of Year 11 testing their theoretical knowledge with a particular material focus on Timber.

-The qualification is a GCSE and awarded on the 1-9 scale and some of the aims for the course are as follows:
+The qualification is a GCSE and awarded on the 9-1 scale.
+The aims for the course are as follows:

-- Develop realistic design proposals as a result of the exploration of design opportunities and users' needs, wants and values. - Use imagination, experimentation and combine ideas when designing following the iterative design process. - Develop the skills to critique and refine their own ideas while designing and making. - This course combines both Graphics and Resistant Materials, allowing more options for your Non Examined Assessment (NEA).
+- Develop realistic design proposals as a result of the exploration of design opportunities and users' needs, wants and values. - Use imagination, experimentation and combine ideas when designing following the iterative design process. - Develop the skills to critique and refine their own ideas while designing and making. - Give a clear grounding to progress to A Level Design Technology and design based degrees.